juji/localog/README.md

 ### close

-If you found that somehow, your app won't turn off because localog is still opening it's connection, shut it down with `close`
+If you found that somehow, your app won't turn off because the client is still opening connection, shut it down with `close`.

 ```ts
 import { close } from 'localog'